IDT-ITI/TSalV360/README.md

 To download the TSV360 dataset:

-*	For the original videos from the VR-Eyetracking dataset, download them by following the instructions [here](https://github.com/xuyanyu-shh/VR-EyeTracking) or [here](https://github.com/mtliba/ATSal/tree/master).
+*	For the original videos from the VR-EyeTracking dataset, download them by following the instructions [here](https://github.com/xuyanyu-shh/VR-EyeTracking) or [here](https://github.com/mtliba/ATSal/tree/master).
 The list of videos from this dataset that are included in TSV360 dataset, can be found [here](dataset/vreyetracking.json).
 To extract frames from the VR-EyeTracking videos, run the following command:
 ```
 python dataset/frames_extractor.py --videos_path="path_to_videos"
 ```